 - Sourcing and evaluation.
 We have developed specific acquisition criteria to drive efficient sourcing and growth, and we continually monitor our pipeline of suitable acquisition targets.
 We believe we have a reputation as an acquiror-of-choice, which has led to regular inbound opportunities from small operators, larger platforms, and industry partners, such as landlords, brokers, and REITs. - Integration and execution.
 Prior to and following closing of an acquisition, we perform a full facility evaluation focused on operational, clinical, financial, and administrative functions.
 Through this evaluation, we develop a detailed action plan with goals for IT integration and implementation of best practices led by facility administrators.
 We believe that administrators can create immediate additional value through technology integrations and then drive continued growth over time with improvements to clinical quality, operations, and financial performance.
 Our facilities generally undergo an up to three-year post-acquisition transition period.
 During this period, our integration efforts and implementation of best practices often result in significant improvements to clinical quality and other operational metrics.
-We believe the results of our strategy are demonstrated by our high average QM Star rating and occupancy rate for Mature facilities of 4.2 and prescrively, as of December 31, 2023.
-By comparison, the average QM Star rating and occupancy rate for New facilities was 3.9 and prescrively, as of December 31, 2023.
+We believe the results of our acquisition strategy are demonstrated by our high average QM Star rating and occupancy rate for Mature facilities of 4.3 and 94%, respectively, as of June 30, 2024.
+As of June 30, 2024, the average QM Star rating and occupancy rate for New facilities, which we define as facilities purchased less than 18 months prior to the measurement date, was 4.1 and 84%, respectively.